OtavioLara/dfm-frontend/README.md

-The front-end(client) side of [DataFlowManager](https://github.com/OtavioLara/dataFlowManager) using React to a restfull communication.
+The front-end(client) side of [DataFlowManager](https://github.com/OtavioLara/dataFlowManager) using React for a restful communication.

 ### Running this project: